An Effective Upper Bound on the Pressure-to-Energy Density Ratio in Neutron Stars: Summary and Conclusions

 \section{Summary and Conclusions}

-The physical information encapsulated in the coefficient $A(\x)\equiv -a_2(\x)>0$ with $\x=\phi_{\rm c}=P_{\rm c}/\varepsilon_{\rm c}$, in the perturbative expansion of the reduced energy density $\heps\approx1-A(\x)\hr^2+\cdots$ in the IPAD-TOV approach is revealed through a Gedankenexperiment.
+The physical information encapsulated in the coefficient $A(\x)\equiv -a_2(\x)>0$ with $\x=P_{\rm c}/\varepsilon_{\rm c}$, in the perturbative expansion of the reduced energy density $\heps\approx1-A(\x)\hr^2+\cdots$ in the IPAD-TOV approach is revealed through a Gedankenexperiment.
 Physically, $A(\x)$ decreases with $\x$ at small $\x$ with a positive second-order derivative $\d^2A/\d\x^2$; the critical value $\overline{\x}$ defined by $\d^2A/\d\x^2=0$ signals the onset of mass-sphere instability: further increasing $\x$ beyond $\overline{\x}$ accelerates the rise of the mass-sphere near the center, which indicates an unstable state.
 The value $\overline{\x}\approx 0.377$ is close to the causality-only upper bound $\x_+$ for $\x$ about 0.374, demonstrating the self-consistency and partially explaining the effectiveness of IPAD-TOV scalings for NS mass, radius, and compactness, even when truncated at low orders.

-Building on this insight, we refine the upper bound on the central EOS-parameter $\x$ by incorporating the mass-sphere stability condition near the NS center, which modifies the expression for the central SSS and consequently yields $\x \lesssim 0.385$.
-This bound is slightly higher but remains consistent with the causality-only estimate, and it improves the NS compactness scaling across 284 realistic microscopic EOSs.
+Building on this insight, we derive an improved upper limit on the central EOS-parameter $\x$ within the IPAD-TOV framework by incorporating the mass-sphere stability condition near the NS center.
+This refinement modifies the expression for $s_{\rm c}^2$, yielding $\x\lesssim0.385$.
+Although this upper limit is obtained within the present perturbative treatment rather than as a general proof, it remains consistent with the causality-only estimate, improves the NS compactness scaling across 284 realistic microscopic EOSs, and is further supported by existing microscopic EOS calculations and astrophysical observations.
 Consequently, the dimensionless trace anomaly at NS centers, $\Delta_{\rm c}=1/3-\x$, is bounded from below by $\gtrsim -0.05$.
-In the present work, the effective correction to the central SSS is kept at the linear order $1+\Theta\x$ with an optimal $\Theta\approx0.927$.
+In the present work, the effective correction to $s_{\rm c}^2$ is kept at the linear order $1+\Theta\x$ with an optimal $\Theta\approx0.927$.
 Future studies may aim to work out the higher-order form, $1+\Theta\x+\Theta_2\x^2+\cdots$, where terms such as $\Theta_2\x^2$ are expected to be small since $\x\lesssim 0.38$-$0.39$, indicating that the upper bound on $\x$ obtained in this work remains robust and practically useful.

-The upper limit on $\x$ defines a fundamental scale for dense matter in our Universe and provides a benchmark for the maximum compression achievable in NS cores.
-Determining this bound with precision offers a novel perspective on how superdense matter couples to spacetime curvature, illuminating the interplay between General Relativity, quantum many-body physics, and Quantum Chromodynamics under extreme conditions.